airshipit/docs/doc/source/airship2/site-deployment.rst

 Airshipctl Phases
 ~~~~~~~~~~~~~~~~~

-A new concept with Airship 2 is :term:`phases<Phase>`.
-A phase is a step to be
+A new concept with Airship 2 is :term:`phases<Phase>` and :term:`phase plans<Phase Plan>`.
-performed in order to achieve a desired state of the managed site.
-Phases group
+A phase is a step to be performed in order to achieve a desired state of the
-sets of commands together for a particular deployment step into one phase apply
-command.
-This greatly simplifies executing deployment.
+managed site.
+A plan is a collection of phases that should be executed in
+sequential order.
+The use of phases and phase plan is to simplify executing
+deployment and life cycle operations.

-The Airship 2 deployment uses heavily the ``airshipctl`` commands, especially the
+The Airship 2 deployment uses heavily the ``airshipctl`` commands, especially
-``airshipctl phase run`` commands.
-You may find it helpful to get familiarized with
+the ``airshipctl plan run`` and ``airshipctl phase run`` commands.
+You may
-the `airshipctl command reference`_ and `example usage`_.
+find it helpful to get familirized with the `airshipctl command reference`_
+and `example usage`_.

-To facilitate the site deployment, the Airship Treasuremap project provides a
+To faciliate the site deployment, the Airship Treasuremap project provides a
-set of deployment scripts in the ``tools/deployment`` directory.
-These scripts
+set of deployment scripts in the ``tools/deployment/{TYPE_NAME}`` directory.
-are wrappers of the `airshipctl` commands with additional flow controls.
-They
+These scripts are wrappers of the `airshipctl` commands with additional flow
-are numbered sequentially in the order of the deployment operations.
+controls.
+They are numbered sequentially in the order of the deployment

-The instructions in this document will be based upon the Treasuremap deployment
-scripts.
+operations.

 .. _airshipctl command reference:
     https://docs.airshipit.org/airshipctl/cli/airshipctl.html